Ethiopian Mammals Tour in Three National Parks

 Tour Highlights include:

-- Spot the rare and endangered Ethiopian Wolf, the last wolf of Africa.
+- The rare and endangered Ethiopian Wolf, the last wolf of Africa.

 - See the endemic Bale Monkey, Giant Molrat, Grevy's Zebra, the Gerenuk, the Beisa Oryx, the giant Nile Crocodiles, and more

 - Experience the Great Rift Valley lakes and abundant birdlife of Ethiopia.

 - Explore the beautiful Awash National Park